margitantal68/FASTAPI/module2_fastapi_intro/README.md

 # Module 2: Introduction to FastAPI

 Welcome to the second module of the FastAPI tutorial!
-This module provides an introduction to FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+.
+This module provides an introduction to query and path parameters, as well as pydantic models and data validation.

 ## What You'll Learn

-- What is FastAPI?
+- FastAPI project structure
+- Creating GET API endpoints
-- Key features and benefits
+- Path and query parameters
-- Setting up your development environment
+- Pydantic models
-- Creating your first FastAPI application
+- Creating POST API endpoints
 - Running and testing your API

 ## Prerequisites